JhonJames-29/CS2/README.md

 **Notes:**
 - Release v1.1 includes animated typing and color effects for an enhanced user experience.
 - Release v1.2 includes the toggle of autosave, and includes an illustration of data by a graph.
+- Release v1.3 includes fixing a data issue due to missing parameters for a trouble-free user experience.

 ## Example Output: